Daniel-Nikpayuk/nik/context/semiotic/iterator/extensionwise/README.md

 *Overload* iterators are the grammatically simplest variety of effective iterators.

-"Closed" are equivalent to the overload methods, and could have been implemented at the same level (similar to the way "componentwise" and "extensionwise" are), but as the main behavioural difference is from "while" to "do while" looping, it makes sense to parallel them to their "while" and "do while" grammatical constructs: These grammar points are also at the same level, but in practice "do while" is used far less often.
-Given this consideration I have decided on the policy to navigate the "closed" variety within the name/struct spaces of the default variety.
+"post\_test" are equivalent to the overload methods, and could have been implemented at the same level (similar to the way "componentwise" and "extensionwise" are), but as the main behavioural difference is from "while" to "do while" looping, it makes sense to parallel them to their "while" and "do while" grammatical constructs: These grammar points are also at the same level, but in practice "do while" is used far less often.
+Given this consideration I have decided on the policy to navigate the "post\_test" variety within the name/struct spaces of the default variety.

 There's a clear classification for "pure" or truly generic iterators and fuzzier iterator concepts: For example generic *list* methods are presented here, but you could argue that lists manipulation methods could be classified under lists not iterators,